souravs72/Frappe-Documentations/Miscellaneous.md

    ```

 2. **Add the environment variables**:
-   Append the following lines to the configuration file:
+   Append the required environment variables to the configuration file.
+For example, for email settings:
    ```bash
    export EMAIL_ID="your_email@gmail.com"
    export EMAIL_PASSWORD="your_email_password"